I. INTRODUCTION AND BACKGROUND INFORMATION

 The library purchases both fiction and nonfiction audio book titles.
 Selection is made on the basis of favorable reviews, popular interest, and specific patron requests.
-The library purchases foreign language instructional recordings and databases in many languages.
+The library purchases foreign language instructional recordings as well as a language instructional electronic resource.

 The library attempts to provide a representative selection of the most significant and broadly-known music in each of the following genres: classical, jazz, blues, popular, rock, folk, soundtrack/film scores and musical theater.
 Selection is based on artistic and technical quality, favorable reviews, and patron requests.

-Video recordings, including feature films and television productions, are selected based on favorable reviews, prior viewing, patron demand and the reputation of the filmmakers and distributors.
+Video recordings, including feature films, documentaries, and television productions, are selected based on favorable reviews, prior viewing, patron demand and the reputation of the filmmakers and distributors.
 They are evaluated as a whole and not on the basis of particular scenes or segments.
 An item need not meet all of the selection criteria to be acceptable.
 Nonfiction videos are purchased when the format provides a useful way of providing information to library patrons.
 Foreign films are selected based on favorable reviews, critical acclaim or having won a major award in their country of production.

 Reference materials include both electronic and print resources.
 Print sources are designated for use within the library, and are located in Adult or Children’s Reference sections.
-Research databases are available through the library’s website, and most are accessible remotely.
-Reference materials can provide quick, concise, and current information or they may serve as an index to other materials in the collection.
+Electronic resources are available through the library’s website, and most are accessible remotely.
+Reference materials can provide quick, concise, and current information.
+The following factors should be considered when deciding which Reference format will be the favored medium:

 - potential use of material